Colorado Elopement Guide (2024)

 Spring Elopements (March-May)

 Spring is probably the least popular time for a Colorado elopement due to unpredictable weather and conditions.
-Many mountain passes aren’t open until at least May, and many hiking trails may be impassable with melting snow or lots of mud.
+Many mountain passes aren’t open until at least the end of May, and many hiking trails may be impassable with melting snow or lots of mud.

 Average Spring Temperatures: 40s and 50s.